ConditionHQConditionHQ

 The Bond Administrator in Western Australia is the government body responsible for holding and managing residential tenancy bonds.
 It sits within the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS), and its functions are broadly equivalent to the RTA in Queensland, the RTBA in Victoria, and NSW Fair Trading's bond scheme in New South Wales.

 When a bond is paid at the start of a tenancy, the lessor or agent must lodge it with the Bond Administrator within 14 days.
-The bond amount is capped at four weeks rent for unfurnished properties and six weeks rent for furnished properties.
+The bond amount is capped at four weeks rent for every residential tenancy, furnished or unfurnished (with no cap where the weekly rent exceeds $1,200).
 The Bond Administrator holds the bond for the duration of the tenancy and pays interest on the bond, which is credited to the tenant.

 At the end of the tenancy, both parties complete a bond disposal form.
 If both parties agree on how the bond should be distributed (full refund to the tenant, partial refund, or full claim by the lessor), the Bond Administrator processes the agreed distribution.